asps1999-OO7/Covi-Bot/README.md

 #intents.json file includes the dataset created for this project

-#chatbot.py is for strating the gui and also includes the code to build the gui
+#chatbot.py is for starting the gui and also includes the code to build the gui